 - Fought against the relaxation of tree protections

 - Partnered with local organisations to launch the #RacismNotWelcome campaign, Council’s first Gender Equity Strategy, and ban sales of animal fur on Council land

-- Taken to improve safety and amenity in our local parks, and bring forward investment in roads and footpaths.
+- Taken action to improve our local parks, and bring forward investment in roads and footpaths.

 Pauline has also helped hundreds of people get the outcomes they need from Council, and remains dedicated to making the organisation and its processes more accessible to its residents.